ATTENTION CDL HOLDERS

 If you have any question(s) regarding a recent notification you received from MVC, please read this before contacting the MVC:

-Commercial Driver License Medical Certificate
+Commercial Driver License Self-Certification and Medical Examiner Certificate

 Federal Motor Carrier Safety Administration (FMCSA) regulations C.F.R.
 49 383.73 and New Jersey regulations N.J.A.C.
 13:21-28(l) require all Commercial Driver License (CDL) holders to submit a CDL Holder Self-Certification form and a valid (non-expired) medical examiner certificate, if required.
 If a federal medical variance has been issued, a CDL holder will need to submit a copy of the variance along with a medical examiner certificate to the New Jersey Motor Vehicle Commission (MVC).
 The CDL Holder Self-Certification form is available on this website or at any MVC Agency and a sample copy of the medical examiner certificate is available on this website for review.
 Failure to comply will result in the decertification and downgrade of your CDL license and the removal of your privilege to operate a Commercial Motor Vehicle (CMV).
 Incomplete forms, or an expired Medical Examiner Certificate will not be accepted.